 SBTech, a leading provider of managed sports betting solutions to the online gambling industry around the globe, announced Monday it has launched a strategic relationship with online gambling software provider GAN.

-GAN already provides the online gambling software platform for Betfair and its NJ online gambling site.
+GAN already provides the online gambling software platform for Betfair (now FanDuel NJ) and its NJ online gambling site.
 Plus, the company provides real-money and social casino software platforms for dozens of casino operations across the US.

 This includes the online social casino for TEN.
 A Colorado developer just purchased the former Revel Atlantic City property.
 It will reopen as Ocean Resort Casino in the summer of 2018.
 However, there has been no word regarding the future of the existing social casino or the potential for launching a real-money online casino product under the Ocean Resort Casino name.